varnish/libvmod-memcached/README.rst

 Description
         Set the memcached parameters for requests handled by this VCL.

-        The old style of a comma seperated server list (version 0.49 and prior) is no longer supported.
+        Note, the old style of a comma seperated server list is no longer supported.

         Syntax to specify a server: "--SERVER=ip:port"